-Placement tests are not required in all subjects.
+Placement tests are not required for all students.
 They are important if you need to determine the appropriate starting level for a course/s you wish to take or if you want to test into a higher level of a course.
 There are several subjects that have placement tests.